eurmn/GTools-Web/README.md

 <h1 align="center">⚡ GTools</h1>
 A lightweight League of Legends's rune importer with external access from any local device.

-### Migration: This repository is being archived in favor of [a new version made up with rust and tauri](https://github.com/euromoon/GTools)
+### Migration: This repository is being archived in favor of [a new version made with rust and tauri](https://github.com/euromoon/GTools)

 ## Build:
  - Install dependencies: